 |GUITAR RIG||RIG KONTROL 3||Automatic switch only (see next section)|

-* If you use KOMPLETE KONTROL MK1 in stand-alone mode, press only INSTANCE and then turn the Browse knob to switch to MIDI in the computer screen.
+* If you use KOMPLETE KONTROL MK1 in stand-alone mode, press only INSTANCE and then turn the Browse knob to switch to MIDI on the computer screen.
 Switch back to Native mode by pressing SHIFT + INSTANCE.

 Switching to MIDI Mode Automatically by Launching Controller Editor

-Note: Since Controller Editor 1.8.0, support for legacy Native Instruments devices has been discontinued and therefore they will not show up in Controller Editor.
+Note: since Controller Editor 1.8.0, support for legacy Native Instruments devices has been discontinued and therefore they will not show up in Controller Editor.
 Read this article to learn how to downgrade to an earlier version of Controller Editor that supports those devices.

 Your controller will switch automatically from Native to MIDI mode when launching Controller Editor.
 It is located here on your hard drive:

 - OS X: Macintosh HD > Applications > Native Instruments > Controller Editor > "Controller Editor.app"